 Learn about the evolution of drilling while exploring our collection of historic rigs.
 Put your legs to work kicking down a well at our interactive Spring Pole Drilling Rig.
 Walk through the interior of an 80-foot Standard Steel rig (1920) and take an up close look at our Wolfe (c.
 1920) and Yo-Yo (1943)—2 early examples of portable drilling rigs.

 3. Producing Oil

 Experience an operating Central Power oil lease.
-By the 1870s, one engine could pump many wells at once.
+By the 1870s, 1 engine could pump multiple wells at once.
 Watch belts transfer power from a 20 HP engine to an eccentric gear that moves long networks of rod lines connected to pump jacks at each well.
 Exhibit operates May through October.

 Inspect the Milton and McCurdy Brothers pulling machines used to maintain producing wells in the 20th century and discover the industry's ingenuity in our historic pump jack collection.

 4. Transporting and Storing Oil

 Follow the industry's progression from barrels to pipelines.
 Take in the variety of wooden barrels and stock tanks used to store oil.
 Observe Oil Creek and imagine the danger and sheer pandemonium involved in delivering oil to market via a pond freshet.
 Explore the Silver Run Pump Station established in 1896 to push oil through Standard Oil's National Transit Pipeline.

 Visit the Grant Well Oil Company's office to see where oil men sold shares of stock, hired workers, and sent oil to market.
 Watch craftsmen forge oil field tools in our Blacksmith Shop (last Saturday, March-October).

 Schedule for operating equipment and engines is subject to change and may be weather dependent.